Notify me

 I’ll have a look at some sub-culture influences on watch aesthetics, below.

-While most people can see in their own reactions, that some things are unacceptable to their sensibilities, few people understand that this has always been the case, so aesthetics that are acceptable and commonplace now, were extremely controversial at the time they originated.
+While most people can see in their own reactions that some things are unacceptable to their sensibilities, few people understand that this has always been the case, so aesthetics that are acceptable and commonplace now, were extremely controversial at the time they originated.
 Examples include Bach receiving complaints for his church music which was too strange for listeners at the time, the term “impressionist” now seen as a great art movement with universally agreed beauty such as Monet’s water lilies (below), was originally used as a derogatory term, and that people stood up, booed, and walked out of the first performance of Wagner’s Tristan and Isolde because its sequence of unresolved dissonances was too far from what was acceptable at the time.

 Monet water lilies